Canvas Blocker (Fingerprint Protect) Do not allow HTML5 Canvas element from generating a unique identification key for your browser

 Please check the Logs section.

-Yes, on a website that you don't want to get notifications, right-click on the browser action button and select "Disable Notification" entry.
-You can directly add the hostname to the options page too.
-If you need to remove a hostname from this list, simply remove it from the options page and press the "Save" button.
+For websites where you prefer not to receive notifications, you can right-click the action button and opt for the "Disable Notification" entry.
+Additionally, you can directly input the hostname into the options page.
+If you need to remove a hostname from this list, delete it from the options page and click the "Save Options" button.

 Matched Content